Euronext resumes trading as outage raises concentration concerns

 “What’s interesting is markets handled record volumes in March-April without any issues,” Puaar said.

-“It’s kind of ironic to see these issues now that things have calmed down a bit,” he said, highlighting that European volumes surged to more 100 billion euros a day during March crisis but are generally less than half that now.
+“It’s kind of ironic to see these issues now that things have calmed down a bit,” he said, highlighting that European volumes surged to more 100 billion euros a day in March but are generally less than half that now.

 There have been a string of breakdowns this year on international exchanges, including a hardware failure at the Tokyo Stock Exchange, cyber attacks that hit New Zealand’s stock exchange, and a software glitch at Germany’s electronic trading platform Xetra, managed by Deutsche Boerse.